Donor Profile

 France is a unitary, semi-presidential constitutional republic.
 Elections take place every five years.
 There are five main parties represented in the French Parliament: Renaissance, the Republicans, the Socialist Party, La France Insoumise, and the National Rally.

-Emmanuel Macron of the ‘Renaissance’ party has been in power since May 2017.
-Macron won reelection in April 2022 in a runoff against Marine Le Pen of the National Rally, a right-wing populist party that saw a surge in popularity.
-President Macron leads the country’s high-level international priorities, while Prime Minister Élisabeth Borne focuses on domestic affairs.
+Emmanuel Macron of the Renaissance party has been in power since May 2017.
+Macron won reelection in April 2022 in a runoff against Marine Le Pen of the National Rally, a far-right populist party that saw a surge in popularity.
+President Macron leads the country’s high-level international priorities, while the Prime Minister focuses on domestic affairs.

 Who is responsible for allocating French ODA?